aqz236/vscode-material-icon-preview/README.md

 ### 📋 Convenient Copy Function

-- **Click to Copy**: Directly click on an icon to copy its icon ID to clipboard
+- **Click to Copy**: Directly click on an icon to copy its icon name to clipboard
 - **Instant Feedback**: Show confirmation message after successful copy
 - **Accurate Identifier**: Copy the exact identifier of the icon for direct use in development